UrbanScientist/UrbanScientist/_posts/2019-01-03-Data-Science-on-the-Powerball-blog.md

 ---
 ## Introduction
 In the previous blog post, we explored the mathematical underpinnings behind the Powerball lottery.
-We learned that using enumerative combinatorics in the binomial coefficient, we can calculate the number of possible combinations that exist within any given Powerball drawing.
-Within this next article, we will learn how to build a web scraper using Python that gathers historical winning Powerball Number combinations. <!--more--> Once we have gathered the scraped information, we will learn how to clean it and convert it into it usable Pandas DataFrame.
+We learned that using enumerative combinatorics, we can calculate the number of possible combinations that exist within any given Powerball drawing.

+Within this article, we will learn how to build a web scraper using Python that gathers historical winning Powerball Number combinations. <!--more--> Once we have gathered the scraped information, we will learn how to clean it and convert it into it usable Pandas DataFrame. {% sidenote 'One' 'I will be using Python 3.7 for this project.
+Access the associated [Jupyter Notebook]() for the project here.' %}

 ## Brief Web Scraping Overview

 A Web scraper is a program that uses the hypertext transfer protocol to request information from websites, and then saves that information for some purpose.
 A web scraper behaves similar to an API, in that it can be run to consistently return desired information from a website.
-More often than not the websites that house the information that we are interested in are not robust enough to have an API.
-Thus, we have to be clever as to how we extract information that we want.
+However, more often than not the websites that house the information that we are interested in, are not robust enough to have a need to provide an API.
+With this it forces us to be clever as to how we extract information that we want from the site.

-A rudimentary example of a web scraper is to simply copy and paste the information that we’re looking for into a program like Google sheets or Microsoft Excel.
-Beyond simply being tedious and time intensive, there is another reason why copying, and pasting is not an optimal web scraping process.
+An example of a rudimentary web scraper is to copy and paste the information that we’re looking for, from the site, into a program like Google Sheets or Microsoft Excel.
+Beyond being tedious and time intensive, there is another reason why copying and pasting is not an optimal web scraping process.
 Say for instance the information that is being scraped changes periodically.
 The individual who is doing the copying and pasting would have to iteratively go back and copy and paste the new information each time a change occurred.
 In this article we will build and implement a web scraper using Python.
 It will allow us to iteratively and consistently collect the information that we’re looking for each time we use it.

 ### Legality of Web Scrapers

 Using this point here in the article I do want to say that there is a matter of legality associated with web scrapers.
-One, the way that web scrapers are built they can iteratively make thousands of HTTP get requests from sites in a very short amount time.
+One, the way that web scrapers are built they can iteratively make thousands of HTTP GET requests from sites in a very short amount time.
 This when done improperly can send large unexpected traffic loads to server hosting website potentially cause the site to go down.
 Two, if the site explicitly states within their terms of service (ToS) or within their prohibited operations page, that automated data collection is not allowed, then don’t do it.

 A great way to check the sites rules on web scraping is to look for a page called robots.txt.
-On most sites this file denotes what is and is not allowed for robots to crawl.
+On most sites this file denotes what is and is not allowed for web scrapers (i.e. robots) to crawl/scrape.
 This article we will be using the Wisconsin lottery’s website to collect historical Powerball winning ticket combinations.
 Going to [Wisconson Lottery’s Robots.txt File](https://www.wilottery.com/robots.txt), we see that there are only two disallowed processes for web scrapers.
 Luckily, we will be scraping neither of these sections of the site.

 ### How Web Scrapers Work

 There are three primary components of any web scraper.
 The first component of any web scraper gives it the ability to parse the HTML of a given website.
 The second component searches over the HTML and gathers the information of interest.
 Within our web scraper we will define a function called *parse_and_gather()*  that does both of these processes automatically for us.

 Once the web scraper has parsed the HTML and gathered the pertinent information, it is up to the developer to decide what the most applicable format to convert the data to.
 Thus, the final component have any web scraper formats together data into the appropriate format.
 In our case, we will write another function called *build_dataframe()*, that takes the gathered information and converts it into a Pandas DataFrame.

 ## Import the Necessary Packages